 Providers should indicate the following procedure codes on claims for bone-anchored hearing devices and replacement parts.
 All procedure codes in this table are separately reimbursable for members residing in a nursing home.
-Refer to the DME maximum allowable fee index for maximum allowable fees.
+Refer to the DME Index for maximum allowable fees.

-Во one-Anchored Hearing Devices Code Description
+2 one in chored Hearing Devices Code Description